davidstrauss/container-rfc/README.md

 ### Required Files

-These files do not need to have any contents, but should be provided either by the runtime or the contents of the file
+These files do not need to have any contents, but should be provided either by the runtime or the contents of the file.

 #### /etc/os-release